 So if you like hot temperatures June, July and August are the best months to visit Horseshoe Bend.
 If you instead want to avoid hot temperatures or the bigger crowds the best time to visit Horseshoe Bend is during shoulder or low season.

 Visiting Horseshoe Bend in spring or autumn (shoulder season)

 Visiting Horseshoe Bend in spring or autumn means that you visit in shoulder season.
 These months the temperatures are lower compared to the hot summer months.
 In April or October the average high temperature reaches around 70°F (21°C).

 Spring or autumn are the best times to visit Horseshoe Bend if you prefer to have neither hot or cold weather.
 May and September are the best months to visit Horseshoe Bend for warm but not hot temperatures.

 Visiting Horseshoe Bend in winter (low season)

 Going to Horseshoe Bend in the winter months means that you visit in low season.
 In January the average high temperature is around 45°F (7°C), and the average low below the freezing point.
-So in winter there might be snow at Horseshoe Bend.
+So when visiting Horseshoe Bend in winter there might be snow.